444cassidy/444cassidy/README.md

 - We have a lot of introjects from "edgy sources" so expect to see Jeff the Killer in the same room as Hank J. Wimbleton and Pinkamena.
 - Ask for our interests
 - I like edgy song creators like Mc Bushpig, so uhm.. dni if ur not comfy w/ that bc I quote their songs sometimes + some of my skins have references to their songs.
-- I don't call myself the term "proshipper" because I think it sounds silly, plus anti-harrassment just sounds better plus gets the point across, but just know idgaf what you ship as long as you aren't doing it irl